- What is a cryptocurrency exchange platform?

 Exchanging crypto for fiat and vice versa raises more questions than regular exchange transactions.
 That’s why proper UX/UI design is vital to provide users with all the necessary information while not overloading them with information.

-Here are the final desktop and mobile interfaces of the white label crypto exchange created by our client.
+Here are the final desktop and mobile user interfaces of the white label cryptocurrency exchange created by our client.

 The challenge here is not only how to create a crypto exchange platform but also how to build a secure solution both externally and internally.
 Let’s sort things out.

 External security of a crypto exchange refers to infrastructure and service.

 - Infrastructural security.
 You can host your crypto solution on AWS, Azure, Google Cloud, or similar cloud services.
 Any cloud provider will offer you basic protection against external cyberattacks.
 If we use AWS as an example, it can automatically detect and mitigate most external attacks.

 Your provider guarantees a complete set of protection mechanisms against various hazardous events.
 And if you’re building a self-hosted solution, you’ll have to take responsibility and ensure protection against different risks by yourself or with the help of a reliable development partner.

 - Service security.
 It applies to handling your database, customers’ sensitive information, and private and public keys.
 Let’s look at each case.